9:00 Begin working on Q3 Board

 A: That's the most important question.
 This looks like more work, it's not.
 It's an investment of 30 seconds to save 15 minutes.

 The work you're already doing is the 'context switching'—that painful 10-15 minutes you spend after an interruption thinking, 'Okay, where was I?
 What was I stuck on?'
-The ECC Log is a 30-second 'pause button' that eliminates that restart cost.
+The Daily River Log is a 30-second 'pause button' that eliminates that restart cost.
 It's not more work; it's a tiny, high-leverage action that makes the rest of your day less work.

 Q: How is this really any different from a to-do list or just using a project management tool like Asana or Trello?